text-gen/text-gen.com/_pages/index.md

 ---
 # Guide

-To use this template you need to follow the three steps:  (Open the image in a new tap to able to zoom).
+To use this template you need to follow the three steps:  (Open the image in a new Tab to able to zoom).

 ![](assets/images/threeSteps.svg)